-With this tool, standard mortality tables are used to inform you of the likelihood you will survive for various lengths of time.
-This enables you to see a much larger picture than just looking at a single life expectancy number.
+This ALI enables you to see a much larger picture than a single life expectancy number.
 The tool estimates the likelihood that you will live for various lengths of time.
-Further, this analysis goes one step further by analyzing life spans for couples.
-That is, the Longevity Illustrator lets you consider longevity as it affects your retirement as a couple, not just as individual partners.
-The Longevity Illustrator’s charts show the likelihood of the couple together living a given number of years as well as the likelihood that one or the other will survive a given number of additional years.
+Further, this analysis goes one step further and analyzes longevity for couples.
+That is, the ALI lets you consider longevity as it affects your retirement as a couple, not just as individual partners.
+The ALI ’s charts show the likelihood of the couple both living a given number of years as well as the likelihood that one of you will outlive the other.
 All of this information is crucial towards planning a secure retirement.

-The Longevity Illustrator will help provide you with additional perspective as you consider your retirement planning options.
-If you develop your retirement plan assuming that you will live only as long as your life expectancy, you may run out of retirement funds if you live longer than expected.
+The ALI will help provide you with additional perspective.
+If you consider your retirement plan assuming that you will live only as long as your life expectancy, you may run out of retirement funds if you live longer than expected.
 (And there is a reasonable chance you will!)
-On the other hand, if you develop your retirement plan assuming you will live to 110, you may find yourself without adequate income in your retirement years.
-The question to consider is how much comfort you want to have that you will not exhaust your savings as you age.
+On the other hand, if you consider a retirement plan assuming you will live to 110, you may find yourself without adequate income in your retirement years.
+The question to consider is how much comfort you want to have such that you will not exhaust your savings as you age.

-This tool is meant only to help you analyze your longevity risk and does not take into account financial aspects of your retirement planning.
-Using the Longevity Illustrator is just a starting point to help you consider your options for a secure retirement.
+This tool is meant only to help you analyze your retiree financial longevity risk and does not consider financial aspects of your retirement planning.
+Using the ALI is just a starting point to help you consider your options for a secure retirement.

-The projections shown in the Actuaries Longevity Illustrator are based on mortality tables used by the Social Security Administration in the annual Trustees’ Report that was released in the June 2022.
+The projections shown in the ALI are based on 2019 mortality tables used by the Social Security Administration in the annual Trustees’ Report that was released in the June 2022.
 There are separate rates for males and females.

-Because mortality rates show a long-standing trend of improving, the Longevity Illustrator is based on the assumption they will continue to improve according to the MP-2015 rates published by the Society of Actuaries in the fall of 2021.
-These improvement rates are applied to the 2010 Social Security mortality tables to project mortality rates to future years.
+Because mortality rates show a long-standing trend of improving, the ALI is based on the assumption they will continue to improve according to the MP-2021 rates published by the Society of Actuaries in the fall of 2021.
+These improvement rates are applied to the 2019 Social Security mortality tables to project mortality rates to future years.

-Additional adjustments are made for health status ranging from 80% to 125% depending on age and for smoker status ranging from 77% to 211% depending on age.
+Additional adjustments are made for health status ranging from 75% to 150% depending on age and for smoker status ranging from 69% to 233% depending on age.
 The combined adjustment factors range from 52% to 349%, depending age, health status and smoking statuses.